CHAPTER ONE

 He repeated, “May I see your badge?”

-“Hand me your license and papers so we can get this show off the side of the road.”
+“Hand me the papers so we can get this show off the side of the road.”

 “I have a right to see your badge, then I’ll cooperate fully,” he insisted.